 Consumers tend to endorse businesses that the people they trust endorse as well.
 Your messages should be authentic - as they are truly from your influencers’ positive experiences.

-Give influencers time to learn about your brand so that they can genuinely endorse it.
+Give influencers time to learn about your brand so they can genuinely endorse it.
 This will improve your relationship with them and add to the content they’re creating for you.

 For example, Devesh Khanal, sent a custom email pitch to Brian Dean showing him how he could improve Backlinko.com.